US Open: Bob & Mike Bryan win record-equalling title

 But the Indian-Czech pair could do nothing to stop the Bryans on home soil as the twins claimed a fourth US Open title.

-They have also won five Australian Opens, two Wimbledons, one French Open and an
+They have also won five Australian Opens, two Wimbledons, one French Open and an Olympic gold medal as a team.

 "It's unbelievable," said Mike Bryan.
 "It's not going to sink in for a long time.
 We're just having fun.